 Dr Chi Watts is commissioner of the Victorian Multicultural Commission, lecturer at the College of Health and Biomedicine, and leads the Bachelor of Health Science at Victoria University.
 Dr Watts is a public health expert.
 Her expertise includes: migrant and refugee health, women’s health, social inclusion, chronic disease prevention and management, health promotion, strategic planning and health policy.
 Mimmie has published in international journals and is a reviewer and editor in public health related journals.

 Anna Barnes is an award-winning playwright and author.
 Her book Girl!
 The Ultimate Guide To Being You (Penguin, 2012) was named one of the 2013 Eva Pownall Notable Books by the Children’s Book Council of Australia.
 She regularly speaks to girls at schools about various topics, from how to make your own media to self esteem.
 She was host to Tavi Gevinson (USA) for the 2013 Melbourne Writers Festival's Rookie Day.

 In 2013, she was awarded Sydney Theatre Company’s Patrick White Playwrighting Award.
 Her plays and monologues have been performed around Australia.
 In 2015, her play MinusOneSister opened at Griffin Theatre, produced by Stories Like These.

 Nelly Thomas has been described as one of Australia’s most natural and intelligent comedians.
-As well as being an award-winning performer, she was listed as one of Australia’s ‘most innovative thinkers’ in the Age’s, The Zone and was featured on the ABC’s Big Ideas: The Smartest Stuff on TV, Radio and Online.
+As well as being an award-winning performer, she was listed as one of Australia’s ‘most innovative thinkers’ in the Age’s The Zone, and was featured on ABC Big Ideas.